M1H04n/Detecting-user-behavior/README.md

 A Security Operations Center (SOC) chatbot for analyzing User and Entity Behavior Analytics (UEBA) alerts with AI-powered insights.
 For now only support VietNamese.

+## Note
+All features are still in development.
+If you run into any bugs, please bear with me!

 ## Features

 - **UEBA Alert Analysis** - Analyze security alerts with machine learning